grackle-project/grackle/doc/source/Testing.rst

 then a number, for example, 'gold-standard-v1'.
 To find the latest gold standard, type ``git tag``.
-If nothing is output, you may need to first fetch the tags from the main repo with something like ``git fetch origin --tag`` (where 'origin' in this example is assumed to point to the main Grackle repository on github.)
+If nothing is output, you may need to first fetch the tags from the main repo with something like ``git fetch origin --tags`` (where 'origin' in this example is assumed to point to the main Grackle repository on github.)

 To generate test results from the latest gold standard, follow these